Middlesex Militia: Middlesex Militia

 Although most of the militia declined after the Treaty of Utrecht in 1713, the Middlesex and Westminster regiments continued to be mustered, in 1715, 1722 and as late as 1728.
-The Blue Regiment was described as from 'Middlesex within the Bills of mortality' (ie the suburban parishes included within the London health district).JHL & ACW.
+The Blue Regiment was described as from 'Middlesex within the Bills of mortality' (ie the suburban parishes included within the London health district).

 1757 Reforms

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 re-established county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
-There was a property qualification for officers, who were commissioned by the lord lieutenant.Hay, pp. 136–44.Western, p.
-251. Middlesex was given a quota of 1600 men to raise, but failed to do so – possibly because the Lord Lieutenant of Middlesex, the Duke of Newcastle, was Leader of the Opposition, who had opposed the Militia Acts.
+There was a property qualification for officers, who were commissioned by the lord lieutenant.
+Middlesex was given a quota of 1600 men to raise, but failed to do so – possibly because the Lord Lieutenant of Middlesex, the Duke of Newcastle, was Leader of the Opposition, who had opposed the Militia Acts.
 A patriotic ballad of the time declared: